HM Prison Edinburgh

-His Majesty's Prison Edinburgh is located in the west of Edinburgh on the main A71, in an area now known as Stenhouse, and, although never named as such, has commonly been known as Saughton Prison from the old name for the general area.
+HMP Edinburgh is located in the west of Edinburgh on the main A71, in an area now known as Stenhouse, and, although never named as such, has commonly been known as Saughton Prison from the old name for the general area.
 The prison is situated on the edge of a predominantly residential area and has good transport and road links to the city centre, which provides good access both for local courts and prison visitors.
 The building of the prison began on 31 July 1914 with the first prisoner being received in 1919.
 The prison consists of four halls: Glenesk, Hermiston, Ingliston and Ratho.

 The prison receives inmates from the courts in Edinburgh, the Lothians and the Borders.
-The prison manages adult male and female individuals including those on remand, short term sentences (serving less than 4 years), long term sentences (serving 4 years or more), life sentence prisoners and extended sentence prisoners (Order of Life Long Restrictions).
+The prison manages adult male individuals including those on remand, short term sentences (serving less than four years), long term sentences (serving four years or more), life sentence prisoners and extended sentence prisoners (Order for Lifelong Restriction).

 Healthcare

 As of 1 November 2011, healthcare is provided by the NHS.
 Prior to this it was provided through prison service employed nursing staff, with a GP and on call service provided by the healthcare staff provider (Medacs).
-Lloyds Pharmacy currently supplies medication through daily deliveries (Monday to Saturday).

 Library

-The prison library was the winner of the 2010 UK Libraries Change Lives Award for its work in promoting literacy among its incarcerated population, who typically have much lower literacy rates than the general population.
-Kate King, the librarian, was also named UK public library staff of the year in 2014.
+The prison library was the winner of the 2010 UK Libraries Change Lives Award for its work in promoting literacy among its incarcerated population, who typically have much lower literacy rates on admission than the general population.
+Kate King, the librarian, was also named UK public library staff member of the year in 2014.